karpov-sv/stdpipe/doc/installation.md

  - [HOTPANTS](https://github.com/acbecker/hotpants)
  - [Astrometry.Net](https://github.com/dstndstn/astrometry.net)

-Most of them are also available in the repositories of various Linux distributions, and may be conveniently installed from there
+Most of them are also available in the repositories of various Linux distributions, and may be conveniently installed from there (see below).

+HOTPANTS image subtraction package cannot presently (as far as I know) be installed from any package manager, and has to be compiled manually.

 ### Ubuntu

 * $ sudo apt install sextractor scamp psfex swarp

+Astrometry.Net may also be installed from repository, but might require additional manual configuration steps (and quite a lot of disk space for larger indices!), so install it only when you really need it, and when you really know what you are doing!

+* $ sudo apt install astrometry.net

 ### Anaconda

-* $ conda install -f conda-forge astromatic-source-extractor astromatic-scamp astromatic-psfex astromatic-swarp
+* $ conda install -c conda-forge astromatic-source-extractor astromatic-scamp astromatic-psfex astromatic-swarp